Subscribe for real-time financial insights on Trade Target’s WhatsApp Channels

 - The company processes refunds within a few working days for investors who don’t receive any shares.

+The shares allotted are credited directly to the investor’s Demat account.
 Because SEBI rules require companies to complete IPO allotments within 10 working days of the IPO closing date.

 Listing price depends on how the market reacts to the IPO: